ZwerOxotnik/m-multiplayertrading/readme.md

 # <a name="terms-of-use"></a> Terms of use

-This work is licensed under a [Creative Commons Attribution 4.0 Unported license](https://creativecommons.org/licenses/by/4.0/).
-It is attributed to Luke Perkin and ZwerOxotnik, and the original version can be found [here](https://mods.factorio.com/mod/multiplayertrading).

-# License

 [![Creative Commons License](https://licensebuttons.net/l/by/4.0/88x31.png)](https://creativecommons.org/licenses/by/4.0/)

+This work is a derivative of "Multiplayer Trading" by Luke Perkin, used under [Creative Commons Attribution 4.0 Unported license](https://creativecommons.org/licenses/by/4.0/).
+This work is attributed to Luke Perkin and ZwerOxotnik, and the original version can be found [here](https://mods.factorio.com/mod/multiplayertrading).

 This work is licensed under a [Creative Commons Attribution 4.0 International License](/LICENSE).